 With the increasing volume of information stored in XML documents, the number of XML documents grows rapidly.
 Thus, XML management systems should be able to deal and cluster efficiently a large number of XML documents.
 Based on this notion, we propose XEdge: a partitional clustering algorithm based on kMeans [6] as it incorporates the main advantages of kMeans:

-- It is generic, as it can work for any distance desired and requires no training phase. - Its speed is very appealing in practice, especially in the case of large numbers of items.
+• It is generic, as it can work for any distance desired and requires no training phase.